 Before using the drug for the first time, you should consult your doctor!

-If the symptoms of angina do not go away after taking three doses of the drug, the patient should immediately consult a doctor.
+If the symptoms of angina pectoris do not go away after taking three doses of the drug, the patient should immediately consult a doctor.

 Features of use in elderly patients